tzhhhh123/HC-STVG/README.md

 We  have added data and cleaned the labels in HC-STVG to build the **HC-STVG2.0**.

+While the original database contained 5660 videos, the new database has been re-annotated and modified and now contains 16,000 + videos for this challenge.

 The HC-STVG Dataset.
 The duration of all videos is 20s.

 ## Introduction